NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/NeuroSegmentation/README.md

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->
+1. Design and create a dedicated neuroanatomy segmentation module
+1. Adopt an approach for sulcal definition

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->
+- Sulcal definition
+  1. Load freesurfer surfaces into Slicer
+  1. Using the white matter surfaces, draw two points in Slicer, each at the base of a sulcus
+  1. Connect the two points with a line at the bottom of the sulcus (i.e., a minimum value)
+  1. Assign the line to a specific sulcal identity (with it's associated ontology, and related reference files)

+- Implement a constraint option for markups (force to be on a surface (model node, segmentation, or another markup))

 ## Progress and Next Steps